 Farmers know the importance of a healthy watershed.
 After all, water leaving the farm goes downstream and could become the water that you drink or be an essential resource for fish and wildlife.

-The map below features several dairy farms in the in the Chesapeake Bay, Genesee River, and New York City/Delaware River watersheds.
+The map below features several dairy farms in the Chesapeake Bay, Genesee River, Delaware River, and New York City watersheds.
 Click the icons to read and see a video about each farm.
 Which farms share your watershed?

 New York City’s exceptional drinking water doesn’t come by accident.
 Upstream dairy operations like Clark Farms play essential roles in making this possible.
 The farm uses several techniques, including manure management, soil testing, stream buffers, and minimal soil disturbance to achieve environmental and economic goals.